 Private sector housing enforcement

-To ensure West Suffolk Council housing enforcement decisions are robust, transparent and consistent the following policies, statements and documents have been adopted:
+To ensure that West Suffolk Council housing enforcement decisions are robust, transparent and consistent, the following policies, statements and documents have been adopted:

 - West Suffolk Council Statement of Principles for Smoke and Carbon Monoxide Regulations Penalty Determination